 Consumer Cellular vs. Verizon

-Consumer Cellular is our top pick for cost-conscious seniors who like to keep things simple, while Verizon is great for unlimited data plans
+Consumer Cellular is our top pick for cost-conscious seniors who want to keep things simple, while Verizon is great for unlimited data plans

 Taylor Shuman Taylor Shuman Senior Tech Expert & Editor